 Some beets grow without developing a swollen tuberous root; these are cultivated solely for the leaves they bear.
 Swiss chard is one example of a beet that doesn't produce a swollen root.
 It's cultivated exclusively for its leaves.

 Although the beet plant is botanically classified as an herbaceous biennial, it's grown as an annual crop with harvestable leaves and/or roots that mature during one growing season.
-Regardless of the type of beet you want to grow, you'll follow the same basic growing guidelines.
+Regardless of the type of beet you choose for your garden, you'll follow the same basic growing guidelines.

 Best Uses for Beets

-With the myriad uses for beetroots and beet greens, you can choose to enjoy them fresh, steamed, sautéed, baked, broiled, microwaved and even pickled.
-Whether you're a longtime beets fan or you're ready to expand your palate to include this healthy vegetable in your diet, you can also include it in your favorite smoothie – roots and/or shoots – for a nutritional boost.
-The high level of nitrates in beets can even lower your blood pressure.
+With the myriad uses for beetroots and beet greens, you can choose to enjoy them fresh, steamed, sautéed, baked, broiled, microwaved, and even pickled.
+Whether you're a longtime beet fan or you're ready to expand your palate to include this healthy vegetable in your diet, you can also mix beets into your favorite smoothie – roots and/or shoots – for a nutritional boost.
+The high level of nitrates in beets may even lower your blood pressure.